programminghistorian/jekyll/lessons/extracting-keywords.md

 #NEW! a flag used to keep track of which row is being printed to the CSV file
 counter = 0

-#use the current date and time to create a unique output filename
+#NEW! use the current date and time to create a unique output filename
 timestr = time.strftime("%Y-%m-%d-(%H:%M:%S)")
 filename = 'output-' + str(timestr) + '.csv'